 Forfeiture and Recoupment.
 If a participant is determined by the Committee to have taken any action while providing services to the company or after termination of such services, that would constitute "cause" or an "adverse action," as such terms are defined in the 2022 Plan, all rights of the participant under the 2022 Plan and any agreements evidencing an award then held by the participant will terminate and be forfeited.
-The Committee has the authority to rescind the exercise, vesting, issuance or payment in respect of any awards of the participant that were exercised, vested, issued or paid, and require the participant to pay to the company, within ten days of receipt of notice, any amount received or the amount gained as a result of any such rescinded exercise, vesting, issuance or payment.
-The company may defer the exercise of any stock option or SAR for up to six months after receipt of notice of exercise in order for the Committee to determine whether "cause" or "adverse action" exists.
+The Committee has the authority to rescind the exercise, vesting, issuance or payment in respect of any awards of the participant that were exercised, vested, issued or paid, and require the participant to pay to the company may defer the exercise of any stock option or SAR for up to six months after receipt of notice of exercise in order for the Committee to determine whether "cause" or "adverse action" exists.
 The company is entitled to withhold and deduct future wages to collect any amount due.
-In addition, if the company is required to prepare an accounting restatement due to material noncompliance, as a result of misconduct, with any financial reporting requirement under the securities laws, then any participant who is one of the individuals subject to automatic forfeiture under Section 304 of the Sarbanes-Oxley Act of 2002 will reimburse the company for the amount of any award received by such individual under the 2022 Plan during the 12-month period following the first public issuance or filing with the Securities and Exchange Commission, as the case may be, of the financial document embodying such financial reporting requirement.
+In addition, if the company is required to prepare an accounting restatement due to material noncompliance, as a result of misconduct, with any financial reporting requirement under the securities laws, then any avard received by such individual subject to automatic forfeiture under Section 304 of the Sarbanes-Oxley Act of 2002 will reimburse the company for the amount of any award received by such individual under the 2022 Plan during the 12-month period following the first public issuance or filing with the Securities and Exchange Commission, as the case may be, of the financial document embodying such financial reporting requirement.
 The company may also seek to recover any award made as required by applicable law or under the requirements of any stock exchange or market upon which our common stock is then listed or traded.
-In addition, all awards under the 2022 Plan will be subject to forfeiture and other penalties pursuant
+In addition, all awards under the 2022 Plan will be subject to forfeiture and other penalties pursuant to any standalone clawback or forfeiture policy of the company, as in effect from time to time, and such forfeiture and/or penalty conditions or provisions as determined by